geonetwork/doc/source/tutorials/hookcustomizations/newproject/index.rst

 Add your project
 ================

-Then you should add it to the list of projects maven will automatically build.
+Then you should add it to the list of projects Maven will automatically build.
 On the root folder of the source code, edit the file pom.xml and add your own project:

 .. code:: xml